RepositoryTemplates/meta/README.md

   <h1>GitHub Repository Templates</h1>

   <p>
-    This organization holds various repository templates that anyone can use throughout GitHub to bootstrap their project.
+  This organization holds various <a href="https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/" title="GitHub Repository Templates">repository templates</a> that anyone
+    can use throughout GitHub to bootstrap their project.
   </p>